Drakonis96/whispad/README.md

 cp env.example .env
 ```
 Edit the `.env` file and fill in the variables `OPENAI_API_KEY`, `GOOGLE_API_KEY`, `DEEPSEEK_API_KEY` and `OPENROUTER_API_KEY` for the services you want to use.
 These keys enable cloud transcription and text enhancement.
+If you want to send each saved note to an external workflow (for example, an n8n or Dify instance), also set `WORKFLOW_WEBHOOK_URL` and optionally `WORKFLOW_WEBHOOK_TOKEN`.

 ## Usage Guide
 1. Press the microphone button to record audio and get real-time transcription.